Calculating Combustion Air

 Below is a chart which shows concentration values and the adverse effects of CO in the air.

 As you can see it does not take much CO to start being a problem.
 When you think of this as parts per million....wow.
-If just 200 molecules are CO and 800,000 are air it is a problem.
-Let's see how much air we actually need.
-The federal code requires 50 cu ft. of space per 1000 btu’s input from your heating appliance.
+Let's see how much air we need.
+The federal code requires 50 cu ft. of space per 1000 btu's input from your heating appliance.
 Your state or local code may exceed that.
 If we know what the input of the appliance is and divide it by the total cu.
-Ft. of the mechanical room the answer would have to be t least 50 cu ft. per.
+Ft. of the mechanical room the answer would have to be at least 50 cu ft. per.
 If we do not have 50 cu. ft. per thousand btu's, we must bring combustion air in from the outside.
 If there are hallways and other rooms available due to no door being on the mechanical room we can also calculate these other areas.

 We need to measure all the areas we can get combustion air from, until we come to a doorway with a door.
 The code states even if it is a louvered door, we still stop when we come to a door.
 If the utility room has a door mounted, even if it is open all the time you stop at the door.
 Since the formula uses btu's as MBH (thousand btu/h) we do not use the last three (3) zeros.
 For example, 130,000 would be just 130.
 Let's look at a mechanical room which would have a door.

-If we do the math it would look like this;
+If we did the math it would look like this;

 32 feet long x 25 feet wide x 7 feet high